ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 ```

+> The way the program works is like this:
+>
-> The way the program works is like this.
-It checks each quadrant to see how much is covered.
-If more than 80% is covered, then it creates a clone that covers that quadrant to make it look like it is being eaten.
+> It checks each quadrant to see how much is covered.
+If more than 80% is covered, it creates a clone that **covers** that quadrant to make it look like it is being eaten.
+>
-> The way it checks the quadrant is by comparing how much is drawn with that quadrant is covering the drawing with how much with the quadrant not covering the drawing.
+> The way it checks the quadrant is by comparing how much is drawn with that quadrant is **covering** the drawing with how much with the quadrant **not covering** the drawing.
 It does this for each quadrant.
+>
 > This is the myblock that does the comparison:

 ```